joshbegley/nyt-latest/previous.md

 `Track the latest polls in North Carolina's 3rd Congressional District.`\
 https://www.nytimes.com/interactive/polls/north-carolina-us-house-3-polls-2026.html

-**Fed Chairman Seeks to Calm Concerns About Elevated Inflation**\
+**Fed Chairman Warsh Seeks to Calm Elevated Inflation Concerns**\
-`In a high-profile speech, Kevin M. Warsh said that the Federal Reserve was chiefly responsible for taming inflation.
+`In a high-profile speech, Kevin M. Warsh said the Federal Reserve was chiefly responsible for taming inflation.
 If price increases did not return to the central bank’s target quickly, “we have work to do,” he said.`\
 https://www.nytimes.com/2026/08/28/business/fed-kevin-warsh-speech-inflation.html

 **Why Countries Are Pushing Social Media Bans Despite Their Flaws**\